 Gregory was heavily invested in Jersey City real estate and developed numerous properties.
 One was the Darcy House, at the southwest corner of Montgomery and Hudson streets, one of the city's first major hotels.
 Later called the Fuller Building, the hotel was the residence of his artist brother-in-law George Caitlin (1796-1872).
 Caitlin became one of the foremost painters of Native Americans and the Far West.

 Gregory died in Jersey City on December 8, 1874, and is buried in Greenwood Cemetery, Brooklyn, NY.

-Surprisingly, no public facility is named in honor of Jersey City's first mayor.
-Gregory Street once ran parallel to Newark Avenue from Henderson Street (now Marin Boulevard) to Warren Street, but was eliminated as a public thoroughfare during an urban renewal project of the 1950s.
-Now known as Metropolis Towers, the former Gregory Park Apartments continue to occupy the now prime location but no longer bear the first mayor's name.
-A portrait of Gregory hangs in the Council Chamber at City Hall along with those of all the city's past mayors.
+No public facility is named in honor of Jersey City's first mayor.
+Gregory Street once ran parallel to Newark Avenue from Henderson Street (now Marin Boulevard) to Warren Street.
+It was eliminated as a public thoroughfare during an urban renewal project of the 1950s.
+Now known as Metropolis Towers, the former Gregory Park Apartments continue to occupy the location, but it no longer bears his name.
+A portrait of Gregory hangs in the Council Chamber at City Hall, among those of the city's past mayors.

 Petrick, Barbara.
 Church and School in the Immigrant City: A Social History of Public Education in Jersey City, 1804-1930.
 Metuchen, NJ: The Upland Press, 2000.